dhis2/training-docs/content/android/lg_programindicators.md

 ## Learning objectives for this session

-1. Describe how maps can be used in DHIS2 Android Device
+1. Demonstrate how to configure program indicators based on a single person
-2. Demonstrate how to collect and display tracked entity and program stage coordinates
+2. Demonstrate how to display messages from a program in the indicators panel based on a single record
-3. Demonstrate how to toggle additional options within maps on an Android device

 ## Exercise 1 - Configuration - Program Indicators - Change in weight